Call us today on +44 7897 035438

 If you are late taking your trigger shot, it is imperative you let your Apricity advisor or clinic know as soon as possible, as there may be things that they can do to try and salvage the situation.
 It is not possible to retrieve an egg after the ovary has released it, so it’s important to try and resolve this as soon as possible.
 In certain circumstances, it may be feasible to adjust your egg collection time.

-There are in fact two ways of administering the trigger injection.
+There are two ways of administering the trigger injection.
 It can either be given into the muscle (intramuscular) or under the skin (subcutaneous), which is the most common route.
 An intramuscular injection will feel the same as getting a vaccine shot at your GP and can cause more bruising than when injecting under the skin.

+How painful the trigger shot is does vary from person to person, but most individuals don’t experience discomfort but may feel a slight sting or pinch, much like when receiving any other injection.
 Women occasionally report that subcutaneous injections cause the site to become red, inflamed and itchy for a day or two.
 Either way, the side effects immediately post injection are usually minimal.

 Most women do not experience any side effects following the trigger injection, apart from perhaps some local irritation at the injection site, which is usually transient.
 At this stage of your treatment, it is not uncommon to have been already experiencing some abdominal discomfort or mild bloating due to the combined effect of the treatment hormones and the increase in the size of the ovaries.
 Following the trigger injection, these symptoms can sometimes increase.
 As this is not intended to be an exhaustive list of side effects, do not hesitate to seek advice if you are concerned about any new symptoms.